 13 October 1897, Diamond Jubilee Wing of Beaconsfield Town Hall added.

 13 October 1902, The Pirate King, George Danford, dies in Mocambique.

-George Danford – the Pirate King
+George Danford – the original and founding “pirate”

 In 1883 a children’s performance of Gilbert and Sullivan’s “The Pirates of Penzance” took place in Kimberley under the direction of George Danford and a certain Mr Baratt.